rust-lang/book/second-edition/nostarch/chapter16.md

 Management of mutexes can be incredibly tricky to get right, and that’s why so many people are enthusiastic about channels.
-However, thanks to Rust’s type system and ownershp rules, we can’t get locking and unlocking wrong.
+However, thanks to Rust’s type system and ownership rules, we can’t get locking and unlocking wrong.

 #### The API of `Mutex<T>`